Born a Transformer -- Always a Transformer? On the Effect of Pretraining on Architectural Abilities: Experiments

 Our testbed setup for all of our tasks closely follows the setup of \citet{bhattamishra2020ability, huangformal}, with an in-distribution bin (i.e., lengths $[\ell_{min}, 100]$) and an out-of-distribution evaluation bin (i.e., lengths $[101, 200]$).
 Similar to their setup, we report accuracy on our test sets only on seeds where training loss converges to 0.
-For our out-of-distribution evaluation bin on Retrieval tasks, we enforce that all instances of the query token $q$ appear exclusively in the \emph{first half} of the context $\mathcal{C}$ ---increasing the distance between relevant tokens to which the model needs to attend, thereby rigorously testing the model’s ability to generalize to longer contexts.
+For our out-of-distribution evaluation bin on Retrieval tasks, we enforce that all instances of the query token $q$ appear exclusively in the \emph{first half} of the context $\mathcal{C}$.
+This way distance between the relevant tokens to which the model needs to attend increases, thereby rigorously testing the model’s ability to generalize to longer contexts.
 In such settings, superficial heuristics should be insufficient, and thus we expect that only models with robust length generalization can perform reliably.
 We find that \textsc{C}-\textsc{Rasp}\textup{[pos]} perfectly tracks length generalization results in our fine-tuning experiments: Every task which belongs to \textsc{C}-\textsc{Rasp}\textup{[pos]}, and is thus predicted to length-generalize, does so, whereas tasks not in \textsc{C}-\textsc{Rasp}\textup{[pos]} do not length-generalize.
-Additionally, the asymmetry seen during pretraining also goes away with fine-tuning, confirming the fact that it was an artifact of pretraining.
+Additionally, the Directional Bias of pretrained models disappears with fine-tuning, confirming the fact that it was an artifact of pretraining.
 We next seek to understand what leads to the development of this asymmetry by analyzing induction and anti-induction circuits (defined in Section \ref{subsec:mechanistic}) both in pretrained models, where this asymmetry exists, and in our fine-tuned models, where it doesn't.